takajo

 Advanced: Compiling From Source (Optional)

-If you have Nim installed, you can compile from source with the following command:
+First, install Nim with choosenim.
+Then you can compile from source with the following command:

 > nimble update